 Certain capital gain property contributions to 50% limit organizations.
 Your noncash contributions of capital gain property to 50% limit organizations is limited to 30% of your AGI minus all your contributions to 50% limit organizations that are subject to the 60% and 50% limits (other than qualified conservation contributions).
 The limit that applies to capital gain property contributions to 50% limit organizations doesn't apply to qualified conservation contributions.
-If you are making a qualified conservation contributions and Qualified conservation contributions and Qualified conservation contributions of farmers and ranchers, earlier, for the limits to apply to a QCC.
+If you are making a qualified conservation contributions (QCC), see Qualified conservation contributions of farmers and ranchers, earlier, for the limits to apply to a QCC.